TrianguloY/UrlChecker/CONTRIBUTING.md

 you are free to propose one or more translation(s).
 Be sure of your work before providing it to the developer, who cannot verify it.

-- It is necessary to translate the `strings.xml` file present in the `app/src/main/res/values/` directory
+- It is necessary to translate the `strings.xml` file present in the `app/src/main/res/values/` subdirectory

 >- Translate all texts between the `<string>` and `</string>` tags.
 >- Remember to insert a backslash `\` before any apostrophe `'` Or enclose all text in quotes `"`

 Optionally you can:
 - Translate the `full-description.txt` and `short-description.txt` files _(presentation for application stores)_
-present in the directory `app/src/main/play/listings/en-US/`
+present in the `app/src/main/play/listings/en-US/` subdirectory